magpylib/magpylib/docs/_pages/page_07_physics_computation.md

 Maximal performance is achieved when `.getB(sources, observers)` is called only a single time in your program.
 Try not to use loops.
 ```

 Of course the objective oriented interface (sensors and sources) comes with an overhead.
-If you want to achieve maximal performance this overhead can be avoided through direct access to the vectorized field functions with the top level function `magpylib.getB_dict` (see {ref}`docu-getB_dict-getH_dict`)
+If you want to achieve maximal performance this overhead can be avoided through direct access to the vectorized field functions with the top level function `magpylib.getB_dict` **FIX THIS**